About this website

 Kaneko Misuzu was born in 1903 and died tragically young at the age of 26.
 In her short career as a poet, she wrote 512 children’s poems.
 I had a pleasure of working with Alice Major, a wonderful poet I deeply admire, to make this translation book come true.
 We spent many afternoons trying to come up with the translations that felt just right in English.

 Self-published in 2019.
 Because of the timing with COVID, we did not have any launch for this book.
-But it is still found by many people.
+But it is still found by many people in various countries.
 I'm so grateful that people find joy in this book.

 This is a book that four of us got together and made.